History today: Syria and Lebanon

 Syria, and in particular Lebanon, have endured a turbulent recent past but as Donna discovered on her recent trip both are emerging destinations, steeped in history and full of welcoming people.

 Syria boasts some of the world’s most precious and fascinating ancient ruins, and it was the thought of warm days exploring Crusader castles, Hittite temples and Roman cities that really fired my desire to visit.

 The bustling cities, medieval souks, and stunning landscapes are all added attractions, and when I traveled there this summer, I also had the opportunity to extend my trip and spend time in the Lebanese capital of Beirut.

 I found Syria to be a truly fascinating country, not least Damascus, which lays a serious claim to being the oldest inhabited city in the world.

 The old town area lived up to all my expectations of a truly ancient capital.

 Aleppo was just as impressive and I can think of no better way to spend an afternoon than abandoning the guide and getting lost among the bazaars and blind alleys.

-Both cities offer great accommodation choices, my favourite being the converted townhouses, painstakingly restored using traditional techniques and materials.
+Both cities offer great accommodation choices, my favorite being the converted townhouses, painstakingly restored using traditional techniques and materials.